 For example, let’s say I have a goal to learn to speak in front of an audience with confidence.
 I can check in with my Values Assessment to see if this goal meets my personal values.

-My top values are Achievement, Tenacity, Community, Adventure, Challenge, Connection, and Impact.
+My top values are Achievement, Humor, Community, Adventure, Challenge, Connection, and Impact.
 This goal would be an achievement and challenge, check.
-It would take some tenacity to get there.
+It would would help me develop my sense of humor.
 It would also help me have a more impact and build connections with people.
-It won’t do much for adventure and community but that’s ok.
+It might not do much for adventure and community but that’s ok.
 No one goal needs to meet every need.

 3. Start where you want to end up